Jeevesh-Joshi/Speech-Recognition-Assistant/README.md

 # Speech-Recognition-Assistant
 This is a Speech Recognition Assistant using Python.
-It listens the user commands, looks for particular strings in it and then performs accordingly.
+It listens to user commands, looks for particular keywords in it and then performs accordingly.